-According to Ofqual, GCSE results in England have been relatively stable in recent years, despite a further 20 subjects now using the new 9-1 grading scale.
+According to Ofqual, GCSE results in England have been relatively stable in recent years, despite the reformation of GCSEs and introduction of the new 9-1 grading scale.

 So why are parents and students worrying so much about the new GCSEs and do GCSE grades really matter?

 GCSE grades can affect student choices and career paths